rknightuk/alfred-workflows/workflows/reminders/readme.md

 The CLI is based on a modified version of [keith/reminders-cli](https://github.com/keith/reminders-cli) and a modified version of date parsing code from [surrealroad/alfred-reminders](https://github.com/surrealroad/alfred-reminders).

+NB: On first run, you'll get a warning about running an app from an unidentified developer.
+You have to open Preferences > Security and Privacy > General, then click "Allow".

 ### What does it do?

 This workflow allows you to: